BitcoinAndLightningLayerSpecs/lsp/LSPS0/README.md

 ### LSPS Specification Support Query

-The client can determine if an LSP supports a particular LSPS specification other than LSPS0 via the `method` named `lsps0.list_protocols`, which accepts no parameters `{}`.
+The client can determine if a LSP supports a particular LSPS specification other than LSPS0 via the `method` named `lsps0.list_protocols`, which accepts no parameters `{}`.